meltingice/CamanJS/README.md

 ### HiDPI Support

 Version 4 introduces better support for HiDPI (Retina) displays.
 It allows you to specify a higher resolution replacement either using a HTML data attribute or in Javascript.
+Keep in mind, however, that higher resolution images take longer to render.

 **HTML data attributes**